adarwoo/modbus_relay/docs/user_manual.md

 2. Use the default Device ID (`0`) to reset the device via the reset register.

 ### Relay Does Not Respond
-- Verify relay default positions and inversion settings in the holding registers.
 - Check the watchdog timeout setting to ensure it isn’t triggering prematurely.

 ---